-Green schools are better for the planet because they lessen environmental impacts, conserve resources and educate the next generation of environmental stewards.
+Green school buildings are better for the planet because they reduce environmental impact, conserve resources and contribute to educating the next generation of environmental stewards.

 Buildings are one of the heaviest consumers of natural resources, using more than 70 percent of electricity and contributing to nearly 40 percent of CO2 emissions in the United States.
 They account for more than one-quarter of all greenhouse gas emissions, according to the Global Alliance for Buildings and Construction, more than the contribution from either the industrial or transportation sectors.

 The 130,000 schools in the U.S. serve nearly one-sixth of the nation’s population every day.
 K–12 public school districts operate more than 7.5 billion gross square feet of building area, equivalent to nearly half the area of all U.S. commercial office space, and inhabit an estimated 2 million acres of land.